fishee82oo/tp/docs/UserGuide.md

 ---

 # FastCard User Guide
 FastCard is a speed-focused contact manager for sales and procurement professionals who type faster than they click.
-Instead of navigating through menus, you type simple commands to add, find and manage your network in seconds.
+Instead of navigating through menus, you type simple commands to add, find, and manage your network in seconds.
 Pure Speed!

 **Key Benefits:**
-- 🎯 Find anyone instantly with keyword search
+- 🎯 Find anyone instantly with a keyword search
 - 🏷️ Organize with tags for quick filtering
 - 💾 Auto-save every change - never lose data
 - 🔒 100% offline - your data stays on your computer